networkservicemesh/networkservicemesh/docs/spec/dns-integration.md

 Specification
 -------------

-Network Service Mesh needs to be able to provide a workload with DNS service from Network Services Without breaking K8s DNS
+Network Service Mesh needs to be able to provide a workload with DNS resolution for Network Services without breaking the DNS resolution K8s natively provides.

 Implementation details (optional)
 ---------------------------------

+The DNS integration capability is triggered by additional containers that run along side the application container.
+These containers are an nsm-coredns and an nsm-dns-monitor.
+They can be inserted directly or via the admission webhook.

 ### nsm-coredns
 `nsm-corends` is a docker image based on [coredns](https://github.com/coredns/coredns.io/blob/master/content/manual/what.md).
 The difference with the original `coredns` in the set of plug-ins.